KDiBSilva/Prediction-of-Product-Sales/README.md

 ## Local Explanations

 ### Example One: Outlet_Identifier_OUT027
+First we will look at the max value of 'Outlet_Identifier_OUT027' as it is one of the more important features with a positive impact on the predicted target.

 ![LIME OUT27](https://github.com/KDiBSilva/Prediction-of-Product-Sales/assets/122838459/79c76fd9-93e5-4103-8b70-206c8514355a)
 - This feature shows that there is a positive impact to our predication.